 Electric Aggregation

-Following the passage of a March 2012 voter referendum, the Village contracted to procure electric supply in bulk for residents and small business owners.
+Following voter results of a March 2012 voter referendum, the Village contracted to procure green electric supply in bulk for residents and small business owners.
 This aggregation program ended in May 2017 when bid pricing was unfavorable in comparison with the ComEd rate.
 In December of 2019, the Village returned to Green Aggregation when the pricing model became favorable once again; it equaled the current ComEd rates.
 The Village will not seek a program that will financially burden residents.

-Because pricing for Green Energy is again favorable to the ComEd rate, the Village contracted with Chicago-based MC Squared Energy Services (mc2) for a community aggregation program that will begin with the December 2020 meter-reading cycles and run through December 2023.
-At the September 21, 2020 Village Board Meeting, the Village Board approved the proposal from MC Squared to establish a Renewable Energy Aggregation program for a 36 month term, which will provide for the Village to receive 100% RECs for the program term and a Civic Contribution in the amount of $450,000 to be applied towards green projects in the Village at no cost to the residents or the Village.
-The new program provides Renewable Energy Certificates (“RECs”) representing power consumption of all ratepayers that are a part of the program, to include those served by MC Squared Energy Services and those served by ComEd default supply, all at no added cost.
+In 2020, Green Energy was once again favorable to the ComEd rate, and therefore the Village contracted with Chicago-based MC Squared Energy Services (mc2) for a community aggregation program that began with the December 2020 meter-reading cycles, to run through December 2023.
+At the September 21, 2020 Village Board Meeting, the Village Board approved the proposal from MC Squared to establish a Renewable Energy Aggregation program for a 36 month term, which will provide for the Village to receive 100% Renewable Energy Certificates (“RECs”) for the program term and a Civic Contribution in the amount of $450,000 to be applied towards green projects in the Village at no cost to the residents or the Village.
+The new program provides RECs representing power consumption of all ratepayers that are a part of the program, to include those served by MC Squared Energy Services and those served by ComEd default supply, all at no added cost.
 A Renewable Energy Certificate, or “REC” represents the property rights to environmental attributes of renewable electricity generation; the EPA states “If you buy the REC, you are now the owner of that green power.”

 The cost of serving each electric account varies greatly.
 Some ratepayer accounts will be switched to ComEd because the cost of generation for the usage profile exceeds the ComEd rate.
 Others will be switched to the new supplier, MC Squared Energy Services, which is headquartered in Chicago.
 All will pay exactly the same ComEd rate for zero rate risk, including ComEd’s monthly variable PEA component.
 Renewal and non-renewal notices will be mailed to residents and small business owners on March 18, 2022.
 ComEd will continue to supply the power.
 Participants will continue to be billed by ComEd.